Chicago "L": Planned extensions

-Planned project

-This new rail service proposal under active consideration by CTA is currently undergoing Alternatives Analysis Studies.

-These studies are the first step in a five-step process.
-This process is required by the Federal New Starts program, which is an essential source of funding for CTA's expansion projects.
-CTA uses a series of "Screens" to develop a "Locally Preferred Alternative", which is submitted to the federal New Starts program.

 Red Line Extension

 An extension of the Red Line was first proposed by then Mayor Richard J. Daley in 1969.
 It would provide service from the current terminus at 95th/Dan Ryan to 130th Street, decreasing transit times for Far South Side residents and relieving crowding and congestion at the current terminus, The CTA presented its locally preferred alternative at meetings in August 2009.
 This consists of a new elevated rail line between 95th/Dan Ryan and a new terminal station at 130th Street, paralleling the Union Pacific Railroad and the South Shore Line, through the Far South Side neighborhoods of Roseland, Washington Heights, West Pullman, and Riverdale.

 In addition to the terminal station at 130th, three new stations would be built at 103rd, 111th, and Michigan.
 Basic engineering, along with an environmental impact statement, were underway in 2010.
 Alignment commenting was opened in 2016.
 The CTA announced the route, 5.3 mi in length, and four new stations on January 26, 2018.
 Construction of the extension would begin in late 2025 and be scheduled to be completed in 2030.
 Contracts for preliminary work were approved in December 2018.

 In August 2022, the Red Line Extension reached the Federal Funding Phase.
 In December 2022, the City Council approved the creation of a district that will send nearly $1 billion in tax revenue over the next few decades to extend the Red Line south of 95th Street, a major step toward completing the project after a half-century of false starts.
 In March 2023, President Biden’s proposed 2024 budget includes $350 million in federal funding for the Red Line Extension project.
 In September 2023, the Federal Transit Administration announced $1.973 billion for the extension.
 In October 2023, the CTA received another $100 million for the extension.
 In August 2024, the CTA awarded a $2.3 billion construction contract to Walsh-VINCI Transit Community Partners for the 4-stop extension, with a total project cost (including financing) of $5.3 billion.
 Advance construction work began in fall 2024.
 In January 2025, the CTA signed a full funding grant agreement for the extension.
+A groundbreaking ceremony for the extension occurred on April 24, 2026.
+As of April 2026, it is scheduled to be completed in 2030.